What is Dupuytren’s contracture?

 What to expect with Dupuytren’s contracture surgery

-Dupuytren’s contracture surgery is performed using local anaesthesia.
-The surgeon makes a small incision in the palm of the hand and removes the tissue causing the fingers to bend.
+Dupuytren’s contracture surgery is performed using local or general anaesthesia depending on the patient.
+The surgeon makes an incision in the palm of the hand and removes the tissue causing the fingers to bend.

 Recovery after Dupuytren’s contracture surgery